Ismail400-yes/hello-world/README.md

-# Web application, functionals and Non-functionals
+# Web application, Functionals and Non-functionals

 ## **Project Definition and Requirements**